nicpenning/kibana-ctf/README.md

 If you have a Windows Firewall enabled, you will need to allow the port used above (ie TCP 31337).

 #### Future Flow
-Run setup_script.ps1 -> Prompt for user/pass -> Script sets up Kibana CTF space, Import Saved Objects, Ingest Documents -> Setup Complete
+Run Invoke-Kibana-CTF-Setup.ps1 -> Prompt for credentials -> Script sets up CTFd, Kibana CTF space, Import Saved Objects, Ingest Documents -> Setup Complete